kbroman/kbroman.github.io/pages/annotated_oa.md

 ### Rights granted

 - U Minn:
-  - "grants...a shared, limited, right to make available his or scholarly articles and to reproduce, display, and distribute those articles for the purpose of open access"
+  - "grants...a shared, limited, right to make available his or her scholarly articles and to reproduce, display, and distribute those articles for the purpose of open access"
   - "grants...a nonexclusive, irrevocable, royalty-free, worldwide